helmutz30/Terraform-Infrastructure/modules/vpc/README.md

 - Internet Gateway for public subnets
 - NAT Gateway for private subnet internet access
 - Network ACLs for both public and private subnets
-- Bastion host in public subnet
+- Bastion host in public subnet with VPN-restricted access
 - Configurable CIDR blocks and tags

 ## Usage